timjedrek/right-accord/src/content/post/nurturing-healthy-hearts-for-seniors.md

 ---
 publishDate: 2024-02-06T00:00:00Z
 title: 'Nurturing Healthy Hearts: A Guide for Seniors In Heart Month'
-excerpt: This blog aims to define the alarming statistics about heart disease in America and provide useful tips for aging individuals to keep a healthy heart.
+excerpt: As February unfolds, we shift our focus from expressions of love to matters of the heart in a literal sense.
+Join us in marking American Heart Month by delving into the importance of heart health awareness.
+This blog post highlights staggering statistics about heart disease in America and offers valuable tips for aging individuals to prioritize a healthy heart.
 image: /blog/2024/Nurturing-Healthy-Hearts-for-Seniors.jpg
 tags:
   - healthy heart for seniors